-Table 8 summarizes the results of Table 7.
-We can conclude that the system can be implemented with 249 Network Processor mezzanine cards mounted on 128 carrier boards.
-The scale of the readout network will be 60 input and output ports6.
+Due to the integer nature of the multiplexing factors, the ideal multiplexing factor cannot always be achieved.
+To be on the safe side, wherever possible a lower multiplexing factor has been chosen.
+We can conclude that the system can be implemented with 248 Network Processor mezzanine cards mounted on 127 carrier boards.
+The scale of the readout network will be 60 input ports and 60 output ports5.

 3 The Readout Supervisors are handled somewhat differently.
-In principle, one port of the Readout Network per RS should be associated, to religiously conform to the partitioning principles.
+In principle, one port of the Readout Network per RS should be associated, to strictly conform to the partitioning principles.
 This would, however, lead to 10 more RUs and 10 more ports in the RN.
 This would imply financial consequences that cannot be justified.
 We therefore decided to connect the RSs to RUs as if they were all belonging to one sub-detector but will load special code into these FEM/RU modules such that there is no data merging performed and the destination assignment will follow the partitioning.
 Basically the appropriate FEM/RUs will act as partition aware simple multiplexers.